jmservera/airsonic-advanced/install/aks/README.md

 ### Building the application

-As I said before, there will be no code changes, but we must update the application references and configuration to add support for passwordless MySQL.
+As I said before, there will be no direct code changes, but we must update the application references and configuration to add support for passwordless MySQL.
 This application uses Spring Boot, so I added the Spring Cloud Azure JDBC dependency to the [`pom.xml`][pomxml] file: